avi-jit/avi-jit.github.io/index.md

 # Updates

+**2023:** Interned at Microsoft Research Cambridge (UK) with the Health Futures team, on the topic of Radiology Visual Question Answering.
+I was fortunate to present our [open-source literature review tool](https://github.com/EshaanAgg/Research-Literature-Manager) in a [talk at ISI](https://youtu.be/FUIq9-lJ9ag?si=YjWr4ZFZjReJsEI2).
+And Saras, my edtech AI chatbot, stood 3rd at VGSA Trojan Tank and was a semi-finalist at USC's New Venture Seed Contest.

 **2022:** Interned at Amazon Lab126 with the Alexa Conversations team, on the topic of compositional generalization.
 And presented work with Dipesh Kumar, at the ACL 2022 Workshop on Negative Insights, Dublin.